Kotlin/kotlinx.serialization/docs/value-classes.md

 {"color": 0, "name": "black"}
 ```

 As we see, `Color` class is not included during the encoding, only its underlying data.
-This invariant holds even if the actual inline class
+This invariant holds even if the actual value class
 is [allocated](https://kotlinlang.org/docs/reference/inline-classes.html#representation) — for example, when inline
 class is used as a generic type argument: